What the Fed actually controls

 In contrast, rates on fixed-rate home equity loans don't respond directly to the Fed.
 They are set by the market forces of supply and demand.

-Find and compare the latest rates on home equity lines of credit in your area.
+Compare rates on home equity lines of credit in your area.

 Refinance credit cards before rate hike

 Credit cards are closely tied to the federal funds rate.
 If you're carrying a balance on a card, it might make sense to roll that balance into a low-interest card or home equity loan.
 Shop for a balance transfer credit card today.

 But beware.
 If that credit card debt came from overspending, simply consolidating it into another loan won't solve the underlying problem.